 Objective: An appropriate level of bicycle parking spaces are provided to meet the needs of Residential and Visitor Accommodation uses.
-Acceptable So Acceptable Solutions Performance Criteria A1 P1 The number of on-site bicycle parking spaces for Residential and Visitor Accommodation must be not less than the number specified in Table C2.1.
-Bicycle parking spaces for Residential and Visitor Accommodation must be provided to meet the reasonable needs of the use, having regard to: (a) the likely number of users of the site and their opportunities and likely need to travel by bicycle; and (b) the availability and accessibility of existing and any planned parking facilities for bicycles in the surrounding area.
+Acceptable Sc lutions Performance Criteria A1 P1 The number of on-site bicycle parking spaces for Residential and Visitor Accommodation must be not less than the number specified in Table C2.1.
+Acco cle parking spaces for Residential and Visitor or commodation must be provided to meet the conable needs of the use, having regard to: (a) the likely number of users of the site and their opportunities and likely need to travel by bicycle; and (b) the availability and accessibility of existing and any planned parking facilities for bicycles in the surrounding area.